Peacecoco/LITA_CAPSTONE_PROJECT-2/README.md

 - Microsoft Excel for data exploration and calculation
 - SQL Server for data querying and analysis
 - PowerBI for interactive dashboard creation

+### Data Exploration
+---
+- EXCEL ANALYSIS
+   - Analysis on customer data using pivot table to find subscription patterns
+   - Average subscription duration and identification of the most popular subscription types
+   - Create any other interesting reports.